yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 {: .hands_on}

+> <comment-title>Connection to Scanpy and other Galaxy tool suites</comment-title>
+>
+> Conversion to Anndata format allows users to feed their MTI datasets into a broad array of single-cell analysis tools that have been developed by the Galaxy community.
+For example, the Python package {% tool [Scanpy](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_compute_graph/scanpy_compute_graph/1.9.3+galaxy0) %} is available as a Galaxy tool suite and is extremely useful for filtering, feature scaling and normalization, dimensionality reduction, community detection, and many other downstream analysis tasks.
+>
+{: .comment}

 # Scimap: Single Cell Phenotyping

 There are several ways to classify cells available in Galaxy-ME.
 Unsupervised approaches, such as Leiden clustering, can be performed on all cells and phenotypes can be manually annotated based on marker expression patterns observed by the user.
-This approach is time consuming, so here we will demonstrate automated phenotyping based on thresholds of specific lineage markers using MCMICRO's Scimap.
-Scimap phenotyping can either be provided a table of manual gate values for each marker of interest (which can be determined using the **GateFinder** tool in Galaxy-ME), or by default, Scimap will fit a Gaussian Mixture Model (GMM) to the `log(intensity)` data for each marker to determine positive and negative populations for that marker.
+Alternatively, the R-based tool {% tool [CELESTA](toolshed.g2.bx.psu.edu/repos/goeckslab/celesta/celesta/0.0.0.9+galaxy3) %} can be used to perform a spatially-aware hierarchical cell phenotyping ({% cite Zhang2022 %}).
+These approaches can take a fair amount of trial-and-error, so here we will demonstrate automated phenotyping based on thresholds of specific lineage markers using the Scimap Python package ({%cite Nirmal2024 %}).
+Scimap phenotyping can either be provided a table of manual gate values for each marker of interest (which can be determined using the **GateFinder** tool in Galaxy-ME), or by default, Scimap will fit a Gaussian Mixture Model (GMM) to the intensity distribution for each marker to determine positive and negative populations for that marker.
 The marker intensity values are rescaled between (0,1) with 0.5 being the cut-off between negative and positive populations.
 Scimap uses a 'Phenotype workflow' to guide the classification of cells (Figure 5.).
 For more on how to construct a Scimap workflow, see the [Scimap documentation](https://scimap-doc.readthedocs.io/en/latest/tutorials/scimap-tutorial-cell-phenotyping/).

 ![Screenshot of the phenotypes table](../../images/multiplex-tissue-imaging-TMA/ex2_phenotypeWF.png "Example of a phenotype workflow compatible with Scimap.
 'Pos' means that the marker must be positive to be classified as the respective phenotype.
 'Anypos' means any, but not necessarily all, of the listed markers can be positive to call the respective phenotype.")